 In the small room above, the wall shelves provide storage and a place for small items.
 They are also decorative and add balance and symmetry to the room.

 Just as different color schemes can influence how we see a room, so can decoration.
 The things we put on our walls, tables, and countertops matter, and they can help your small room look larger.

 A classic small room idea is to add a mirror or two on your walls.
 This small room design trick has been used for ages and it always works.
 Mirrors bounce light and they extend a room visually, which is particularly useful for small rooms.

 Believe it or not, large-scale artwork can do the same thing—as long as the color palette works with the design of your room.
 You can use artwork to create a focal point, to add definition, as well as depth to a small room.

 Sculptural lighting, decoration and artwork add interest in this small living room

 In the room above, you can see how the landscape painting complements the windows and adds to the open feeling in this small room.

-Keep the amount of accent colors to a minimum – two is a good rule of thumb.
+Keep the number of accent colors to a minimum – two is a good rule of thumb.
 And include sculptural elements such as lighting, plants, and a round ottoman or curved accent chair to break up rectangular lines.
-These decorative items are functional and they provide visual interest.
+These decorative items are functional and provide visual interest.
 A small room that is well-defined and visually interesting will both stimulate the mind and feel less claustrophobic – which is the goal, right?

 Try It in Your Home